Kabiye language: Tones

 The standard orthography of Kabiye does not generally mark tone.
 The single exception is the spelling of two subject pronouns that are tonal minimal pairs:

 Punctuation

 The hyphen is used in the standard orthography in order to distinguish homophones.
-It appear between the possessive pronoun and the noun in the associative noun phrase, and between the verb root and the object pronoun in the verb phrase, e.g.:
+It appears between the possessive pronoun and the noun in the associative noun phrase, and between the verb root and the object pronoun in the verb phrase, e.g.: